sfarosu/go-tooling-portal/README.md

 To be added in future releases:

-- **TlsCertificateGenerator**: generate self-signed tls certificates
+- generate self-signed tls certificates
+- generate k8s kubeconfig from service-account secret token
+- transform yaml/json to golang struct

 ___